For IT Pros

 - Serial is when the agent listed first in the group will always receive the next incoming call, unless the agent’s presence is busy, away, or offline, in which case the call will route to agent listed second, and so on.

 - Attendant is when all agents, regardless of presence, will be called simultaneously.
 Agents can select which calls in the queue to answer.

 - Longest Idle is when the agent who has the longest available or inactive time will receive the next incoming call.

-CITES Service Request Management will only be able to accept requests to change services submitted through a CITES Service Request via the Pinnacle Departmental Portal.
-Only Telecom Unit Coordinators are authorized to submit Service Requests.
-If any Pinnacle Access Information needs to change, such as organization code, NetID, email address, etc., please submit a new CITES Unit Coordinators Application/Change Form.
+CITES Integrated User Services will only be able to accept requests to change services when they are submitted through a CITES Service Request via the Pinnacle sevice management system.
+Only CITES Unit Coordinators are authorized to submit Service Requests.

 Instructions for placing a Service Request for each of the possible telephony-related service requests can be found on the Pinnacle Quick Start pages.
 These instructions include service requests for various services, including Lync Individual, Lync Role-based, Lync Common Area, Lync Response Group, Centrex, new data jack installations, and RightFax.

 NOTE: Given the complexity and variation in configuration components, orders for Lync Response Groups will not only require a CITES Service Request but an LCDS2 Excel file (with the Service Request number included as part of the file name).
 This form will allow you to add detailed information about whichever type of Lync Response Group you are requesting.
 After you fill out this form, save it to your computer and upload it into your CITES Service Request as an attachment.
 More information is available in the Pinnacle Quick Start pages.